anirbang324/codechef_and_leetcode_easy_/README.md

 The repository contains programs I solved from CodeChef, Leetcode, GFG, and Hackerrank.

-for the program description kindly check the programs with capital letters, those are from codechef.
 Difficulty is easy or moderate.

 some files are in txt format(mostly leetcode programs, although the code is corrent)